Forward Parameters to Machine Learning Script

 2. Pass Parameters as JSON

-This module creates a JSON that is sent as a variable in the HTML request body to be used in our ML script.
+This module creates a JSON file that is sent as a variable in the HTML request body to be used in our ML script.

 Configuration: